sonygod/websockethl/README.md

-# hashlink websocket with libuv.

-This is an example how to use websocket on hashlink.
+This is an example how to use websocket on hxcpp.

-you can test use
+use linc_libuv

- websocket-bench -a 25000 -c 1000 ws://yoururl.
+current under development.